Completed research

 Duration: 02/2021 - 07/2023

-Cooperation partners: IFZ Graz, Raiffeisenverband Steiermark, Sozialmedizinisches Zentrum SMZ Liebenau, Verein Illusions (Triesterviertel district center), Styrian Chamber of Agriculture, Petra Herout
+Cooperation partners: IFZ Graz, Raiffeisenverband Steiermark, Sozialmedizinisches Zentrum SMZ Liebenau, Verein Illusions (Triesterviertel district centre), Styrian Chamber of Agriculture, Petra Herout

 Description:

-CoopsForFood investigates how Alternative Food Networks (ALN) as an example of Diverse Economies of Sustainable Food can be made more economically and socially accessible with the help of cooperative structures and thus become a new alternative mainstream.
-To this end, the project focuses on three districts in Graz with insufficient local supply and a high proportion of marginalized people: the Triesterviertel, Jakominiviertel and Grünanger.
-In the sense of activating and participatory research within the framework of an approach oriented towards everyday life, CoopsForFood initiates, organizes and investigates three activities: (1) a founding impulse for a cooperatively structured Community Supported Agriculture CSA 2.0 in a multi-stakeholder format, (2) a founding impulse for a municipal support center for integrative food sharing, (3) a participatory discourse intervention based on food stories that encourage the creative and sustainable appropriation of everyday food.
-Among other things, the project is developing a manual for founding a CSA 2.0.
+CoopsForFood investigates how Alternative Food Networks (ALN) as an example of Diverse Economies of Sustainable Food can be made more economically and socially accessible with the help of co-operative structures and thus become a new alternative mainstream.
+To this end, the project focuses on three districts in Graz with inadequate local supply and a high proportion of marginalised people: the Triesterviertel, Jakominiviertel and Grünanger.
+In the sense of activating and participatory research within the framework of an approach oriented towards everyday life, CoopsForFood initiates, organises and investigates three activities: (1) a founding impulse for a cooperatively structured Community Supported Agriculture CSA 2.0 in a multi-stakeholder format, (2) a founding impulse for a municipal support centre for integrative food sharing, (3) a participatory discourse intervention based on food stories that encourage the creative and sustainable appropriation of everyday food.
+The project is developing, among other things, a manual for founding a CSA 2.0.

 Funding: Austrian National Bank